 You have the right to see and get a copy of medical records that are about you.
 You also have the right to correct medical records that are about you by having information added to them.
 (This guide calls these rights the right to "get and amend" your medical record.)
+If there is someone who acts as your personal representative, they usually have the right to get and amend your record on your behalf.

 Do I have the right to get and amend my minor child's medical record?
 Generally, yes.
-As a parent or guardian you generally the right to get and amend your minor child's medical record.
-In South Carolina, you usually have these rights when your child is younger than 18 years old.
+As a parent or guardian, you generally the right to get and amend your minor child's medical record.
+In Kentucky, you usually have these rights when your child is younger than 18 years old.